Freight Shipping from Portland to Fort Worth

 How much does it cost to ship freight from Portland to Fort Worth?

-Full truckload (FTL) rates from Portland, OR to Fort Worth, TX currently range from $4,496-$5,541 for a standard dry van load over the 2,091-mile route.
+Full truckload (FTL) rates from Portland, OR to Fort Worth, TX currently range $4,496-$5,541 (roughly $2.16-$2.67 per mile over 2,091 miles).
 LTL shipments typically cost $1,350-$2,177 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Portland to Fort Worth?